 Remember, the key to getting high is not “the herb”, but rather time spent acclimatizing ~ Dave

 Jagged glacier covered mountains tower into the sky reaching heights of well over 6,000 meters.
 People come from all over the world to climb and trek in these mountains.
-On a smaller scale, the Cordillera Blanca resembles the highest mountains in the world which of course are the Himalayas.
+On a smaller scale, the Cordillera Blanca resembles the highest mountains in the world, which of course are the Himalayas.

 The center of Huaraz is about 3100 meters (approximately 10,170 feet) and as a result some people find themselves short of breath and with a slight headache or nausea when first arriving in Huaraz.
-We cannot stress enough the benefits of taking ones time to acclimatize and let your body adjust to the high elevation.
+We cannot stress enough the benefits of taking your time to acclimatize and let your body adjust to the high elevation.
 We tend to get altitude sickness extremely quickly.
 We have used Soroche Pills before and have noticed some definite improvement.

-Try going to 5300 meters on day 5 – that’s not something we generally can do but with the Soroche pills we had no altitude problems other than shortness of breath.
+Try going to 5300 meters on day 5 after coming from sea level – that’s not something we generally can do but with the Soroche pills we had no altitude problems other than shortness of breath.
 Supposedly these pills contain mostly just caffeine and aspirin.
-They are made in La Paz Bolivia and can be purchased at most any Pharmacy in Huaraz.
-For reference when you are at a pharmacy, these pills may also be called “Sorochin”.
+They are made in La Paz, Bolivia (our time in La Paz also involved terrible altitude sickness and other problems, but that is another story for another time) and can be purchased at most any pharmacy in Huaraz.
+For reference, these pills may also be called “Sorochin”.
 Visit: www.sorojchipills.com